suraj2424/website-revamp/README.md

 ## Screenshots

-Preview images of the implementation are available in:
+Custom preview images of the implementation are available in:

-- `public/pages/full-page.png` – full-page visual overview.
 - `public/pages/not-found.png` – custom 404 / not-found page preview.

 You can use these for quick visual reference or when sharing the project.